UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 - Set color to `Darkblue` and opacity to 0.4.
 - Don't forget to assign a title as "Canuck players Age vs. Salary".

 _After you successfully create this graph you may notice `1e6` on the top left of your graph.
 The letter `e` is the scientific notation meaning "10 to the power of".
 In this case, `1e6` means "to to the power of 6" which is 1,000,000.
-The `Salary` axis then is expressed with the unit of 1 million_
+The `Salary` axis then is expressed with the unit of a million. _

 <codeblock id="01_33">